 We are lucky to have farms in our suburban town as well as nearby but these local farms have morphed into U Pick or teaching centers.
-I guess I’ve always fantasized about life on a farm.
+I guess I’ve always fantasized about living on a farm.
 Self-sufficiency and all that.
 I only know one person who grew up on a farm.
-His friends say that he’s the go to for any kind of fix it jobs.
-If you live on farm, you learn to do everything and anything!
+His friends say that he’s the go-to for any kind of fix-it jobs.
+If you live on a farm, you learn to do everything and anything!

 My own garden plot in my tiny backyard is too shady and small to grow anything except hardy herbs like mint and oregano.
 I have to farm vicariously these days though books so I’ve rounded up my favorite old fashioned children’s books set on a farm.
 I hope you enjoy this trip down memory lane!

-What are your favorite picture books and chapter books set on a old-fashioned back in time farm?
+What are your favorite picture books and chapter books set on an old-fashioned back in time farm?
 Thanks so much for sharing!

 Best Old Fashioned Children’s Books Set on a Farm

 10. The Evolution of Calpurnia Tate by Jacqueline Kelly

 Set in 1899 in Fentress, Texas near Austin, 11-year-old Calpurnia Tate lives on a bustling farming enterprise set up by her forward-thinking and scientific-minded grandfather along with her 6 brothers and parents.
 While this Newbery Honor chapter book focuses on Calpurnia’s evolution into a scientist — one hopes that she will be the first female to attend the University in Austin — I also loved the vivid descriptions of growing up on a Southern gentleman’s farm.
 Her grandfather owns the cotton gin-mill as well as vast acres of pecans and cotton and the relationships between servants, locals, and her family is also colorfully depicted in this strict social ladder of etiquette and status. [middle grade, ages 9 and up]